thenexthub/Codira/docs/ErrorHandling.md

 support untyped propagation for universal errors.
 Doing this well, and in particular doing it without completely sacrificing code size and performance, will take a significant amount of planning and insight.
-For this reason, it is considered well out of scope for Swift 2.0.
+For this reason, it is considered well out of scope for Codira 2.0.